Propane LPG Tank Fill Telemetry

 The root cause is infrastructure.
 A propane tank sits in a field, on a farm, at a cabin, at a rural business — almost never near a WiFi access point the dealer can use, and often in areas where cellular is marginal to nonexistent.
 The tank itself is a sealed pressure vessel with no native communication capability.
 Retrofitting telemetry means solving a connectivity problem that varies by site, a sensor problem specific to LP (liquefied petroleum) gas vessels, and a data problem — turning raw fill readings into actionable dispatch intelligence.

 This project solves all three.
 A weatherproof electronics enclosure mounted on a post or bracket outside the AHJ-defined classified area, connected by field wiring to a 4-20 mA LP gauge-port float transmitter at the tank's existing dip-tube gauge port and a DS18B20 temperature probe strapped to the tank shell.
-The device wakes every 15 minutes, reads the transmitter current and tank temperature, converts the transmitter's linear 4–20 mA output directly to fill percentage, updates a smoothed daily consumption rate, and reports a daily summary to Notehub.
+The device wakes every 15 minutes, reads the transmitter current and tank temperature, converts the transmitter's linear 4–20 mA output directly to fill percentage, updates a smoothed daily consumption rate, and reports a daily summary to the Blues Notehub cloud service.
 When fill drops below a configurable low-fill threshold, an alert fires immediately.
 The dealer's dispatch system sees fill %, gallons remaining, and projected days-until-empty for every tank in the fleet — enough to replace the calendar with a demand-driven route that only rolls a truck when a tank actually needs it.

 New to Blues?